schmettow/New_Stats/docs/Bayesian_statistics.md

 ## What is wrong with classic statistics?
 [TBC]

+The short version of the story is this: in face of typically noisy data, there is always the risk that  experimental data supports a certain hypothesis, seemingly.
+If the researcher calls the results supportive, although they were just due to randomness, this is called a *false alarm*.
+Many scientific disciplines have therefore commited to keep the overall number of false alarms under a threshold, for example 5%.

+Thze even shorter version is that voluntary commitment failed.
+The true rate of false alarms is about a magnitude higher.

 The p-value [...]
 Imagine giant replication study that showed that 35% of published psychology studies are not replicable.
 In fact, such a study exists and it has far-reaching consequences. [...]
 [REF] shows that rejection bias is one reason: studies that have not reached the *magic .05 level* of significance, have a lower chance of publication.
 [REF] sees as a reason that author's implicitly trick the system by *the garden of forking paths*  strategy.
 The research project collects an array of variables, followed by a fishing expediture.
 Theory is conventiently considered last, but written up in  a pseudo-a prior way.